cgrochmal/guild/Readme.md

  - read receipts
  - Add redux or comparable state container for data caching and improved app state handling.
  - Error Handling

+ Issues
+ ====
+ - the contract for GET /messages is misleading.
+It retrieves messages to or from both users, but the parameters imply that only a one-way message history will be retrieved.
+This could be remedied through use of a session token to track current user, and then something like GET /messages_with?user={}.
+A quicker solution would be to change the parameters to something like user1 and user2, but I kept it as-is to simplify implementation.